MichaelZaniewski/Healthcare-Project/README.md

-## Assumptions, Limitations, and a Caveats
+## Assumptions, Limitations, and Caveats

 ### Assumptions
 - Follow‑ups are correctly linked to the original visit.
 “Follow‑up” ties back to the initial episode for the same patient and condition.